Part 3 of 3

 External marketing is intended to create awareness and induce a response among people with whom you’ve not yet established a relationship.

 The distinction between internal and external marketing is somewhat blurred when one speaks about referral programs.
-This is because, while directed at patients of record (internal marketing), their intent is to attract prospective patients (external marketing).
+This is because, while directed at patients of record (internal marketing), their intent is to attract prospective patients by encouraging the patient of record to refer his/her family, friends, and colleagues (external marketing).

-Examples of external marketing include: community outreach, as in making presentations on dental hygiene to school children, speaking and networking at Chambers of Commerce, Direct Mail, Yellow Page advertising, and Professional Call Handling (also called telemarketing).
+Examples of external marketing include; web-based outreach (PPC, SEO, social media, directory listings, etc.), community outreach e.g. making presentations on dental hygiene to school children, speaking and networking at Chambers of Commerce, Direct Mail, Yellow Page advertising, and Professional Call Handling (also called telemarketing).
 Owing to the fact that convenience is such a strong motivator in an individual’s decision to join a practice, most dentists should consider themselves to be local area marketers.
 The so-called broadcast marketing channels (advertising on radio, television, newspapers, etc.), therefore, are seldom cost-effective since they are attempting (and you are paying for the attempt) to contact people beyond your Service Area.

-Use of the Internet has proliferated to the point where it is used for everything from academic research to grocery shopping.
+Use of the Internet has proliferated to the point where it is used for everything from academic research to grocery shopping and well beyond.
 Its use in the dental profession has increased significantly as well, both as an internal and external marketing tool.
 Used as part of an integrated marketing plan, the Internet can serve an internal marketing function by, for example, facilitating cost-effective communications with your patients of record (periodic emailed newsletters, appointment reminders, etc.).
-External marketing is facilitated both by including your website address prominently on more convention communications, such as direct mail (so called bricks to clicks marketing), and via direct Internet promotion using such strategies as search engine optimization and listing on high exposure directories, such as www.888NowSmile.com.
+External marketing is facilitated both by including your website address prominently on more conventional communications, such as direct mail (so called bricks to clicks marketing), and via direct Internet promotion using such strategies as search engine optimization and listing on high exposure directories like www.888NowSmile.com.
 In addition, your website can help increase practice efficiency by serving as an administrative tool to e.g. streamline the new patient enrollment process.

 Links In A Chain